twomice/com.joineryhq.profcond/README.md

 # CiviCRM Profile Conditionals

-This civicrm extension adds support for dynamic in-page behaviors based on changes to form fields in CiviCRM forms, including showing/hiding form elements and setting field values.
+This CiviCRM extension adds support for dynamic in-page behaviors based on changes to form fields in CiviCRM forms, including showing/hiding form elements and setting field values.